Departments & Programs

 Major in Human Biology—B.S.

-Students must complete the following Foundations, Intensive Writing, Foreign Language, and Breadth of Inquiry requirements:
+Students must complete the following Foundations, Intensive Writing, Foreign Language, Breadth of Inquiry, Critical Approaches, Public Oral Communication, and Culture Studies requirements:

 - Writing: same as the general requirements for the B.A. degree (Intensive Writing, English Composition).